 Western Digital's historical financial information for the fiscal year ended July 3, 2015 and as of and for the six month periods ended January 1, 2016 and January 2, 2015 is derived from Western Digital's Annual Report on Form 10-K and Quarterly Report on 10-Q filed with the U.S. Securities and Exchange Commission ("SEC") on August 21, 2015 and February 10, 2016, respectively.
 The historical financial information for SanDisk as of January 3, 2016 is derived from SanDisk's Annual Report on 10-K filed with the SEC on February 12, 2016.
-The historical financial information for SanDisk for the four fiscal quarters ended June 28, 2015 is derived by adding the historical financial information for SanDisk for the year ended December 28, 2014 included in SanDisk's Annual Report on Form 10-K filed with the SEC on February 12, 2016 and the historical financial information for SanDisk for the six month period ended June 28, 2015, and subtracting the historical financial information for SanDisk for the six month period ended June 29, 2014, each as included in SanDisk's Quarterly Report on Form 10-Q filed with the SEC on July 31, 2015.
-The historical financial information for SanDisk for the two fiscal quarters ended June 29, 2016 is derived by subtracting the historical financial information for SanDisk for the year ended June 28, 2015, as included in SanDisk's Quarterly Report on Form 10-Q filed with the SEC on July 31, 2015 from the historical financial information for SanDisk for the year ended June 29, 2014, as included in SanDisk's Quarterly Report on Form 10-Q filed with the SEC on July 31, 2015 from the historical financial information for SanDisk for the two fiscal quarters ended December 28, 2014 is derived by subtracting the historical financial information for SanDisk for the six month period ended June 29, 2014, as included in SanDisk's Quarterly Report on Form 10-Q filed with the SEC on July 31, 2015 from the historical financial information for SanDisk for the year ended December 28, 2014 is derived by subtr
+The historical financial information for SanDisk for the four fiscal quarters ended June 28, 2015 is derived by adding the historical financial information for SanDisk for the year ended December 28, 2014 included in SanDisk's Annual Report on Form 10-K filed with the SEC on February 12, 2016 and the historical financial information for SanDisk for the six month period ended June 28, 2015, and subtracting the historical financial information for SanDisk for the two fiscal quarters ended January 3, 2016 is derived by subtracting the historical financial information for SanDisk for the two fiscal quarters ended January 3, 2016 is derived by subtracting the historical financial information for SanDisk for the year ended January 1, 2016 included in SanDisk's Annual Report on Form 10-Q filed with the SEC on July 31, 2015 from the historical financial information for SanDisk for the year ended January 1, 2016 included in SanDisk's Annual Report on Form 10-K filed with the SEC on July 31, 2015 from the historical financial information for SanDisk for the six month period ended June 29, 2014, as included in SanDisk's Quarterly Report on Form 10-Q filed with the SEC on July 31, 2015 from the historical financial information for SanDisk for the year ended December 28, 2014 is derived by subtracting the historical financial information for SanDisk for the six month period ended June 29, 2014, as included in SanDisk's Quarterly Report on Form 10-Q filed with the SEC on July 31, 2015 from the